-11. RELATED PARTY TRANSACTIONS AND BALANCES
+12. RELATED PARTY TRANSACTIONS AND BALANCES

-Relationships Standard Metals Exploration Ltd. ("Standard") Nature of the relationship Standard is a private company controlled by an officer and director of the Company.
-Standard provides geological exploration and management consulting services to the Company.
+Relationships Nature of the relationship Standard Metals Exploration Ltd. Standard is a private company controlled by ("Standard") an officer and director of the Compar Standard provides geological exploration a management consulting services to t Company.
 Key management Key management are those personnel having the authority and responsibility for planning, directing and controlling the Company and include the President and Chief Executive Officer, Chief Financial Officer, Corporate Secretary and Directors.